James-buzz/laravel-file-uploads-s3/README.md

 There are two examples of file uploads in this project:

-1. Photo Album -
+1. Photo Album - Upload photos to an album.
+See `/laravel/app/Drivers/AlbumDriver` as a starting point.
-2. Playground -
+2. Playground - TODO.

 Both are accessible from the main page of application when logged in.